 Leaders have failed to address and identify staff training needs in relation to safeguarding or child protection.
 This means staff are not confident to recognise or respond to child protection or safeguarding concerns.
 Safeguarding or protection concerns might be missed, compromising children's safety.

 Record keeping is inconsistent and does not always show a clear understanding of risks to children.
 Opportunities to ensure appropriate supports are missed.
 Partner agencies are not kept informed to support children and families.
 This shows links with other organisations, which could assist in the protection of children, are not fully effective.

-Illustrations for children are safe, secure and protected from harm

-'Very good' safety and security
+Illustrations for children are safe, secure and protected from harm 'Very good' children are safe, secure and protected from harm